RobbyMil/alx-low_level_programming/README.md

-This repository contains all the basic concepts needed to get started with C programming
+This repository contains all the basic concepts needed to get started with C programming.